Michigan "swamp gas" UFO reports: Initial reports

 For nearly three hours, beginning around 3:50 a.m. on March 14, Washtenaw County residents, sheriffs and police reported witnessing lights in the sky moving at high speeds over Lima Township.
 Calls were received from Monroe, Livingston, Ypsilanti, Dexter, and Sylvania.
 Washtenaw County Sheriff Deputies Buford Bushroe and John Foster reported seeing the lights.
 Personnel at Selfridge Air Force Base confirmed the sightings but did not pick up the objects on radar.

-From 3 to 7 A.M. on March 16, Washtenaw county Sheriff's Deputy David Fitzpatrick and his partner Neul K. Schneider saw two lights in the skies over Milan.
+From 3 to 7 a.m. on March 16, Washtenaw County Sheriff's Deputy David Fitzpatrick and his partner Neul K. Schneider saw two lights in the skies over Milan.
 Using a miniature camera on a tripod, Fitzpatrick captured two photographs of the lights.

 Dexter mass sighting

 On March 20, 1966, Frank Mannor, his wife, and teenage son Ronald were home at their farmhouse northwest of Dexter, watching television.
-Around 8:30 p.m., alerted by the noise of their six farmdogs, Mannor reported seeing a red "falling star" to the north which then hovered above a nearby marshy area while emitting light.
-Mannors phoned law enforcement.
+Around 8:30 p.m., alerted by the noise of their six farm dogs, Mannor reported seeing a red "falling star" to the north which then hovered above a nearby marshy area while emitting light.
+Mannor phoned law enforcement.
 Deputy Sheriff Stanley McFadden and his partner David Fitzpatrick entered the swamp on foot to investigate.
-Mannors and his son reported getting within 500 yd of the object, describing the object as football shaped with a 'waffled' or 'quilted' steel texture.
+Mannor and his son reported getting within 500 yd of the object, describing the object as football shaped with a "waffled" or "quilted" steel texture.
 They reported the object had blinking lights and antennae.
-Manor and son reported the object disappeared and reappeared in a different part of the swamp.
-With a sound "like a rifle bullet richoceting off an object", the UFO took off and flew away.
+Mannor and son reported the object disappeared and reappeared in a different part of the swamp.
+With a sound "like a rifle bullet ricocheting off an object", the UFO took off and flew away.

 Dexter patrolman Robert Hunawil reported the object flew over his squad car as he was en route to the farm.
-Dexter Chief of Police Robert Taylor and patrolman N.G.
-Lee were also witnesses at the farm.
+Dexter Chief of Police Robert Taylor and patrolman N. G. Lee were also witnesses at the farm.
 Twelve members of law enforcement reported witnessing a UFO.
-Between Mannors, his family, neighbors and police, some 60 people were reportedly witnesses.
+Between the Mannors, neighbors and police, some 60 people were reportedly witnesses.